Monday, May 31, 2010

 What exactly is artificial selection?

-ss a desired trait –such as two dogs that are small- are bred together and the next generation of dogs will be even smaller.
+Artificial selection, or selective breeding is the reproduction of individuals that have desirable traits.
+Two adults that possess a desired trait –such as two dogs that are small- are bred together and the next generation of dogs will be even smaller.
 If artificial selection is continued, the population will be small.

 Many many years ago, the wolf was domesticated and became man’s best friend.
 The hundreds of different domestic dog breeds that are present today were created through artificial selection.

-artificial selection in pets has disadvantages.
+When I researched dog breeds I found that artificial selection in pets has disadvantages.
 Selective breeding can lead to selecting genetic defects.
 For example large breed dogs, such as Golden Retrievers, German Shepherds and Labradors are known to have a heritable condition called Canine Hip Dysplasia.
 Canine Hip Dysplasia is a very painful condition of abnormal formation in the hip socket which causes joint instability and sometimes arthritis.
 In the case of selective breeding within dogs, artificial selection demonstrates a disadvantage for the dog and owner.

-grow more than its full size in only 45 days.
+The meats we eat are yet another product of artificial selection.
+In the 1950s, it took 84 days to raise a 5 lb chicken, however thanks to selective breeding, scientists have made it possible to for a chicken to grow more than its full size in only 45 days.
 By accelerating the chicken’s growth rate, farmers’ profit is increased, but at the same time, many health problems arise amongst the chickens.
 These types of chickens are called broiler chickens, they are bred to eat a lot and have low levels of activity for the sole purpose of tender meat production.
 Since they are putting on weight so rapidly, a broiler chicken’ bone growth is outpaced by the growth of their muscles and fat which leads to many leg disorders causing crippling lameness.
 These birds are growing so quickly that many of them cannot walk very far, let alone stand up.

 a broiler chicken alongside a layer hen (a hen This boiler chicken is unable to support itself